 Vayu Resort is right by the Adam’s Bridge Marine National Park.
 Come winter, migrating birds flock to the islands and make it the perfect birdwatching destination including several endangered species.

-So bring your binoculars and your best photography equipment!
-Catch the sight of one of Sri Lanka birds right from your bungalow: Greater Flamingos, Black Tail Godwits, Gargneys, Pintail Ducks, Gulls, Plovers, Terns all in flocks of several hundred.
+Catch the sight of one of Sri Lanka birds right from your bungalow: Greater Flamingos, Black Tail Godwits, Garganeys, Pintail Ducks, Gulls, Plovers, Terns all in flocks of several hundred.
 You may even catch the sight of raptors: White Bellied Sea Eagles, Brahmini Kites, Common Kestrels, and even Crab Plovers and Pied Avocets.
 An ornithologist dream come true!
+So bring your binoculars and your best photography equipment!